-BCHMDL is a tool to enable iSeries and AS/400 batch window analysis to be done using information collected by the OS/400 Collection Services.
+BCHMDL is a tool to enable iSeries and AS/400 batch window analysis to be done using information collected by Collection Services.

 BCHMDL addresses the often asked question: 'What can I do to my system in order to meet my overnight batch run-time requirements (also known as the Batch Window).'